 One of the biggest contributions to the lower death rate was a decline in the cardiovascular (heart) disease mortality rate.
 Car accidents were another category that saw a reduced mortality rate.

-While there isn’t a direct link between a recession and a lower death rate, one of the study’s authors shared a theory with NPR about why the mortality might drop during times of economic distress.
+While there isn’t a direct link between a recession and a lower death rate, one of the study’s authors shared a theory with NPR about why mortality might decrease during times of economic distress.

 “When the economy is worse, people have less money to spend.
 They may go out and have unhealthy meals less often.
 They may smoke less or drink less.
 They may drive less.
 That’s kind of what people have in mind when they’re thinking about why increases in unemployment are linked to decreases in mortality.”